-The recoverable amount using fair value for the West Central CGU was \$42 million (2022 - \$68 million).
-This resulted in recording an impairment of \$20 million (2022 - \$14 million reversal).
-Fair value was developed using a level 3 measurement in the fair value hierarchy applying the assumptions described above and a pre-tax discount rate of 17% (2022 - 17%).
+The recoverable amount using fair value less costs of disposal for the West Central CGU was \$42 million in 2023.
+This resulted in recording an impairment of \$20 million in 2023.
+Fair value was developed using a level 3 measurement in the fair value hierarchy applying the assumptions described above and a discount rate of 17% in 2023.

-The recoverable amount using fair value for the Oil Sands CGU was \$2,504 million (2022 - \$2,231 million).
-This resulted in recording an impairment reversal of \$320 million (2022 - \$184 million reversal).
-Fair value was developed using a level 3 measurement in the fair value hierarchy applying the assumptions described above and a pre-tax discount rate of 12% (2022 - 12%).
+The recoverable amount using fair value less costs of disposal for the Oil Sands CGU was \$2,504 million in 2023.
+This resulted in recording an impairment reversal of \$320 million in 2023.
+Fair value was developed using a level 3 measurement in the fair value hierarchy applying the assumptions described above and a discount rate of 12% in 2023.

-The recoverable amount using fair value for the NMJV CGU was \$850 million (2022 - \$944 million).
-This resulted in recording an impairment of \$194 million (2022 - \$215 million reversal).
-Fair value was developed using a level 3 measurement in the fair value hierarchy applying the assumptions described above and a pre-tax discount rate of 15% (2022 - 15%).
+The recoverable amount using fair value less costs of disposal for the NMJV CGU was \$850 million in 2023.
+This resulted in recording an impairment of \$194 million in 2023.
+Fair value was developed using a level 3 measurement in the fair value hierarchy applying the assumptions described above and a discount rate of 15% in 2023.